mbtproject/mbt/README.md

 an easy way to define dependencies between modules and automatically builds the impacted modules in topological order.

-Dependencies are defined in `.mbt.yml` files and.
+Dependencies are defined in `.mbt.yml` file under 'dependencies' property.
+It accepts an array of module names.
-For example, `module-a` could define a dependency on `module-b`, so that any time `module-b` is changed, build command for `module-a` is also executed.
+For example, `module-a` could define a dependency on `module-b` as shown below, so that any time `module-b` is changed, build command for `module-a` is also executed.

 ```yaml
 name: module-a